its-jefe/Work-Day-Scheduler/README.md

 - Grey: Hour is over

 ### Future Developments
+- Use the cloud instead of the fickle localstorage for the average user (although for a daily planner it's not the worst)
 - I would like to allow the user to choose their own start and end times.
 - Could be cool to make a full calendar.
 - Add a trash button that allows you to delete notes more intuitively (with fair warning)
 - Move away from the soundcloud api and use spotify with auth instead.

 [1]: https://bootcamp.ce.ucf.edu/coding/
 [2]: https://github.com/UCF-Coding-Boot-Camp/UCF-VIRT-BO-FSF-PT-04-2021-U-B/tree/main/05-Third-Party-APIs/02-Challenge